greenboxal/doggohub/doc/user/permissions.md

 On public and internal projects the Guest role is not enforced.
 All users will be able to create issues, leave comments, and pull or download the project code.

-GitLab administrators receive all permissions.
+DoggoHub administrators receive all permissions.

 To add or import a user, you can follow the [project users and members documentation](../workflow/add-user/add-user.md).